GitNK/NCGraph/README.md

     > It does not matter which `Products` folder you choose from, but it does matter whether you choose the top or bottom `NCGraph.framework`.

-- Select the top `NCGraph.framework` for iOS.
+- Select the top `NCGraph.framework` for iOS (or platform that you need).

 - And that's it!